-Fluorodeoxyglucose (FDG), the glucose used to produce a PET image, will not “feed” the tumor or cause the tumor to grow in size.
-In a person with cancer, metabolic changes can cause the body to break down body fat and lean body mass to make energy for both cancer cells and healthy cells.
-This is the case regardless of sugar intake.
+Fluorodeoxyglucose (FDG), the glucose used to perform a PET image, will not “feed” the tumor or cause the tumor to grow in size.

 What are the potential limitations of PET?

 PET can give false results if an individual’s chemical balances are not normal.
-For example, pancreatitis or infections can give false positives on PET scans.
-The inflammation associated with these conditions can lead to a larger glucose uptake.
-Other diseases or surgeries can also affect the use of glucose.
-Therefore, a positive PET scan does not always mean that a person has pancreatic cancer.
+For example, the inflammation associated with pancreatitis can lead to a larger glucose uptake.
+Other diseases, infections, or surgeries can also affect the use of glucose.

-Test results of diabetic patients or patients who have eaten within a few hours prior to the examination can be inaccurate because of blood sugar or blood insulin levels.
+Test results of diabetic patients or patients who have eaten within a few hours prior to the examination can be adversely affected because of blood sugar or blood insulin levels.
 Diabetic patients should ask for specific diet guidelines to control glucose levels during the day of the test.
-The glucose used to perform a PET scan is not harmful to diabetics.
+The glucose that is used to perform a PET scan has not been shown to be detrimental to diabetics.